Design LAB 2019: PUSH PLAY

 We look forward to working with you to engage and inspire students in exploring, designing, and building their environments!

-If you have any questions, please contact Christen Lubbers, Education Director
+If you have any questions, please contact Christen Lubbers, Executive Director

 “Working with the kids gave me new energy and enthusiasm for my work.
 Seeing it all through their eyes was really fun and inspiring.” – Classroom Volunteer